openenergymonitor/docs/main/heatpumps/terminology.md

 **Emitter:** Radiator and/or under floor heating system

 **Heat Meter: Device for measuring heat pump energy production.**<br>
-Consists of a precision flowmeter in the circulation fluid and temperature sensors in the heat pump flow and return piping, and calculates heat flow from Q = M * Cp * °T (Typically pre-programmed for water, so recalibration needed for glycol solution due to differing Cp and  values.)
+Consists of a precision flowmeter in the circulation fluid and temperature sensors in the heat pump flow and return piping, and calculates heat flow from Q = M &times; Cp &times; °T (Typically pre-programmed for water, so recalibration needed for glycol solution due to differing Cp and °T values.)

 **Heat pump: ASHP or GSHP or WSHP**<br>
 Device that uses electrical energy to drive a refrigeration cycle, thus transferring  heat from a cold source (ambient air, ground, water) to a warm sink (living space) in winter for space heating, and in some designs, the reverse in summer for space cooling.